No woman looks forward to menopause – but it is inevitable.

 Osteoporosis is a silent and serious disease.
 Luckily it is preventable.

 - Increasing the calcium in your diet

 - Ask your doctor to check your bone density

-The risk for heart disease rises after menopause.
+The risk of heart disease rises after menopause.

 This happens due to the drop in estrogen levels.
 Estrogen offers protection against heart attack and stroke.

 Your risk is even higher if you have high cholesterol, high blood pressure and aren’t active.
 This is another reason to make healthy habits a top priority.

 Lifestyle boosts can help you feel better.